thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @internal (undocumented)
 export function getGasPriceForChain(chainId: number, speed: string, maxGasPrice: number): Promise<number | null>;

-// Warning: (ae-internal-missing-underscore) The name "getMetadata" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export function getMetadata(contract: NFTContractTypes, tokenId: string, ipfsGatewayUrl: string): Promise<NFTMetadata>;

-// Warning: (ae-internal-missing-underscore) The name "getMetadataUri" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export function getMetadataUri(contract: NFTContractTypes, tokenId: string): Promise<string>;

 // Warning: (ae-internal-missing-underscore) The name "getMetadataWithoutContract" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal